Poem: The Road Not Taken | CBSE Class 9 | Beehive

 The second stanza conveys a message that the pros and cons are always associated with any decision we take in our lives.
 We should always be ready to tackle the challenges associated with our decisions or choices.

-The poet says that both roads were similar that morning.
-Both roads were equally covered with leaves.
+The poet says that both roads were similar that morning and were equally covered with leaves.
 The leaves were still green.
-They had not been crushed by anyone as no one had stepped on them.
+They had not been crushed by anyone, as no one had stepped on them.
 The poet decided to walk on the second road that day.
 He thought that he would take the first road on another day.
 Nonetheless, he knew that one way leads to another way.
 He was aware of the fact that he would hardly be able to come back to walk on the first road.

-The third stanza of the poem gives us a message that once we take a decision in our lives, we have to stick to the decision and move ahead with it as we never get an opportunity to go back and change the decision.
+The third stanza of the poem gives us a message that once we take a decision in our lives, we have to stick to the decision and move ahead with it because we never get an opportunity to go back and change it.

 The poet says that at some point of time in the future, with a deep breath, he will tell about the choice he made.
 He will tell that he had reached a point where two roads diverged in two different directions in a forest and he decided to travel on the less travelled road.
 It means he took a decision which people often don't take.
 That decision has made a huge impact on his life and changed his life entirely.

-The fourth stanza conveys a message that we should always act judiciously while taking a decision as that decision can have an immense impact on our lives.
+The fourth stanza conveys a message that we should always act judiciously while taking a decision because it can have an immense impact on our lives.

 ____________________